 - Any liabilities or debts that are due can be paid.

-- We will contact the Will’s beneficiaries and request from them proof of their identity and address.
+- We will contact the beneficiaries named in the will and request from them proof of their identity and address.

 - To reduce exposure to cyber crime and fraud, we will ask beneficiaries to tell us their preferred means of payment (including their bank details) in writing by filling in our Cyber Crime & Payments Leaflet.